Beyond Finance Market Cap Achieves $14.09 Million (BYN)

-Beyond Finance (BYN) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on March 19th.
-One Beyond Finance coin can now be bought for about $1.59 or 0.00002717 BTC on major exchanges.
-Beyond Finance has a market capitalization of $14.09 million and $1.29 million worth of Beyond Finance was traded on exchanges in the last 24 hours.
-During the last week, Beyond Finance has traded flat against the U.S. dollar.
+Beyond Finance (BYN) traded flat against the dollar during the 1 day period ending at 8:00 AM E.T. on March 22nd.
+Beyond Finance has a total market capitalization of $14.09 million and $1.29 million worth of Beyond Finance was traded on exchanges in the last 24 hours.
+One Beyond Finance coin can currently be bought for $1.59 or 0.00002717 BTC on popular exchanges.
+Over the last seven days, Beyond Finance has traded flat against the dollar.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.